I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 Willie and Waylon had become superstars who could do no wrong.
 As outlaws do though, they grew tired of being pigeonholed.
 They rebelled again and moved on to new things.
 On his album Stardust, Willie sang show-tunes and Waylon had a hit with "Don't You Think This Outlaw Bit's Done Got Out of Hand."

 Still, it was the outlaw movement that gave them that freedom to explore.
 It was an exciting time for country music, and music is forever changed as a result.
-The musical experimentation it encouraged continue even today.
+The musical experimentation it encouraged continues even today.

 © 2019 Sherry Hewins